FrankStorbeck/otree/README.md

 A `descendant` is a node reachable by repeated proceeding from parent to child.

 The `degree` of a node is its number of children.
 A leaf has necessarily degree zero.
-The `degree` of tree is the maximum degree of all nodes in the tree.
+The `degree` of a tree is the maximum degree of all nodes in the tree.

 The `distance` is the number of edges along the path between two nodes.
 The `level` of a node is the zero-based counting of edges along the path to the